Code-Institute-Submissions/NickBaker11-BlueFoot-Tours/README.md

 2. Clicking on Tours on all four pages brings you to the Tours page.
 3. Clicking on Photos on all four pages brings you to the Photos page .
 4. Clicking on Contact on all four pages brings you to the Contact page.
-5. Clicking on the logo in the top right will bring you to the Home page from each other page.
+5. Clicking on the logo and the title in the top right will bring you to the Home page from each other page.

 * Testing the form
 1. If you try to submit an empty form, warnings come up on each text box asking the user to 'fill out this field'
 2. The email section of the form requires a valid email address with an '@' to be submitted successfully.
 3. The 'Inquiry' section brings up a Please fill out this field' message if you try to submit an empty field.

+* Social Media links
+1. When clicking on the Facebook link in the footer of each page, it takes you to the Facebook login page in a new tab
+2. When clicking on the TripAdvisor link in the footer of each page, it takes you to the TripAdvisor login page in a new tab
+3. When clicking on the Instagram link in the footer of each page, it takes you to the Instagram login page in a new tab

 The site has roughly the same look on medium devices and above with changes to text and image sizes.
 On smaller devices I have hidden certain elemnts such as images and text to give it a better flow.